Updated June 20, 2023

-Their role, however, over the years, has evolved and in today’s business environment.
-Today’s human resource managers deal with administrative work and are a part of the core strategic planning with the top executives of the company.
+However, their role has evolved over the years and in today’s business environment.
+Today’s human resource managers deal with administrative work and are a part of the core strategic planning with the company’s top executives.

-They today lead the way in changing the policies and suggesting innovative ideas to improve business results.
+Today, they are the leading way in changing policies and suggesting innovative ideas to improve business results.

 They enhance the morale and loyalty of the employees by limiting job turnover through a considerable increase in their work satisfaction in the current working environment by providing suitable work conditions.